Nerstrand, Minnesota

 Nerstrand (/ˈnɪərstʃrænd/ NEER-schrand) is a city in Rice County, Minnesota, United States.
+As of the 2020 census, Nerstrand had a population of 273.

 Minnesota State Highway 246 serves as a main route in the community.
 Minnesota State Highways 56 and 60 are nearby.

 History

 The Osmund Osmundson House, c.
 1890s.

 In 1856, Norwegian immigrant Osmund Osmundson moved to Wheeling Township in Rice County.
 He homesteaded the present site of Nerstrand, building a house and farm, and began to envision a town on the site.
 In 1877 he built a store on what became the right-of-way for railroad tracks on what is now Main Street.
-In 1885 the Minnesota and North Western Railroad (later the Chicago Great Western Railway) was constructed, extending from Lyle, Minnesota to St. Paul, and Osmundson platted the town on the line, naming it after his hometown of Nedstrand in Tysvær, Norway.
+In 1885 the Minnesota and North Western Railroad (later the Chicago Great Western Railway) was constructed, extending from Lyle, Minnesota to St. Paul, and Osmundson platted the town on the line, naming it after the hometown of Nedstrand (now part of Tysvær Municipality in Rogaland county), Norway.

 The town was the center of a significant Norwegian immigrant community, which included people in the surrounding township and county.
 Some, like Osmundson and Tosten Bonde (who lived just outside the city limits), became state legislators.
 Thorstein Veblen, who grew up just outside the town, became a noted sociologist and economist.

 The town incorporated in 1897 and its first city hall was built that year.
 It proved too small within a few years, and a new city hall was built in 1907.
 Nerstrand City Hall was placed on the National Register of Historic Places on April 6, 1982, alongside the Osmund Osmundson House and the Bonde Farmhouse.
 The Thorstein Veblen Farmstead became a National Historic Landmark.
 The railroad tracks have been removed.